justin-marian/min-risc-v/README.md

   <img src="images/IF.png" width="75%" alt="IF">
 </p>

-**IF (Instruction Fetch):** Initiates the instruction fetching process by accessing the instruction memory and retrieving the current instruction based on the program counter (PC).
-It ensures a smooth flow of instructions into the pipeline and handles branching or jumping operations.
+**IF (Instruction Fetch):** Initiates instruction fetching by accessing memory and retrieving the current instruction based on the program counter (PC).
+It ensures smooth instruction flow and handles branching/jumping.

 - **Signals:**
-  - **PC:** holds the address of the next instruction to be fetched.
-It is updated based on the control signals and branch outcomes.
+  - **PC:** Holds the address of the next instruction to fetch, updated based on control signals and branch outcomes.
-  - **Instruction Memory:** provides the instruction located at the address specified by the PC.
-The fetched instruction is then transferred to the subsequent pipeline stages.
+  - **Instruction Memory:** Provides the instruction at the PC address, transferred to subsequent pipeline stages.
-  - **PC Write:** determines whether the PC should be updated.
-It is controlled by branch or jump instructions, indicating whether the PC should be modified to redirect the instruction flow.
+  - **PC Write:** Determines PC update, controlled by branch/jump instructions, indicating whether the PC should be modified to redirect the instruction flow.
-  - **IF/ID Pipeline Register:** The IF/ID pipeline register serves as a buffer between the IF and ID stages, transferring the fetched instruction to the ID stage for further processing.
+  - **IF/ID Pipeline Register:** Serves as a buffer, transferring fetched instruction to the ID stage.

 - **Operations:**
-  - Increment PC: The PC is incremented to point to the address of the next instruction in memory, ensuring sequential instruction fetching.
+  - Increment PC: Advances to the next instruction  in memory, ensuring sequential instruction fetching.
-  - Fetch Instruction: The instruction memory is accessed using the current value of the PC, retrieving the instruction stored at that address.
+  - Fetch Instruction: Accesses memory to retrieve the instruction using the current value of the PC, retrieving the instruction stored at that address.
-  - Control Signal Determination: Control signals for branching and jumping are determined based on the fetched instruction.
-However, the execution of branching or jumping instructions is deferred until the ID stage, where the decision is made whether to update the PC.
+  - Control Signal Determination: Identifies branching/jumping instructions for deferred execution.
+However, branching or jumping instructions is deferred until the ID stage, where the decision is made whether to update the PC.

 ### Instruction Decode (ID)